 What followed was three months of chaos and instability as 1.3 billion people struggled to cope with an outright economic emergency and the government's poorly planned and lethargic response to resolve the crisis.

-The demonetization scheme was aimed at reigning in vast caches of untaxable cash, so-called "black money" and modernizing the Indian economy by encouraging citizens to embrace cashless transactions.
+The demonetization scheme was aimed at reining in vast caches of untaxable cash, so-called "black money" and modernizing the Indian economy by encouraging citizens to embrace cashless transactions.

 "My wife and I wait in line at the bank eight hours per day [to exchange our old bills].
 We have money, but we cannot use it.
 We have no cash to buy food or tea for the day," one man said.